We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 1. Identify your ideal customer’s frustrations:

-Address those pain points head-on.
+Figure that out — and then hit those pain points head-on.

 2. Pick the right alternative keywords: